About the Organisers

 - To send out early registration details and a conference programme

 - To send registration confirmation once registered

-- To send information prior to the event that will aid delegate planning
+- To send out information prior to the event that will aid their planning

-- To send a feedback form following the event
+- To send out a feedback form following the event

 - By registering for the event, the delegate permits us to use the information for the above purposes

-- Where a delegate states that we are able to share their details (excluding telephone number) with exhibitors, we share this with a small number of our exhibitors and sponsors.
+- Where a delegate has stated that we are able to share their details (excluding telephone number) with exhibitors, we share this with around a third of our exhibitors, namely those who sign up early.
 Delegates can request that their details not be shared with exhibitors.
 We do not share the information with anyone else

 Exhibitor and Potential Exhibitor Data